mskim/rlayout/README.md

 		- merge with base
 		- make it yml
 	- modify kramdown into r_kramdown
+	- use Asciidotor

+2015 3 23
+	- parse adoc format, get the tree info, convert it to para_tree
+ 	- paragraph should container more information to accommodate node
+	- level, context, lines
+	- add admonition

 2015 2 11
 	- rlayout cli using RubyMotion as App
 	- setup github and bitbucket